awsdocs/amazon-ec2-user-guide/doc_source/ri-market-concepts-buying.md

 Before you confirm your purchase, review the details of the Reserved Instance that you plan to buy, and make sure that all the parameters are accurate\.
 After you purchase a Reserved Instance \(either from a third\-party seller in the Reserved Instance Marketplace or from AWS\), you cannot cancel your purchase\.

 **Note**
-To purchase and modify Reserved Instances, ensure that your IAM user account has the appropriate permissions, such as the ability to describe Availability Zones\.
+To purchase and modify Reserved Instances, ensure that your user has the appropriate permissions, such as the ability to describe Availability Zones\.
 For information, see [Example Policies for Working With the AWS CLI or an AWS SDK](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ExamplePolicies_EC2.html#iam-example-reservedinstances) and [Example Policies for Working in the Amazon EC2 Console](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-policies-ec2-console.html#ex-reservedinstances)\.

 **Topics**
 + [Choosing a platform](#ri-choosing-platform)